 When people hear the term ‘smart charging’, often what they envision are the abilities that managed charging offers, though, that’s not the case.
 Simply put, smart charging refers to the actual charger hardware for electric vehicles (EVs) – the physical interface.
 While the intent is not to be deceptive, ‘smart’ simply means the charging technology has a Wi-Fi connection, enabling passive visibility to the data.
-This can provide high-level information such as the cost a fleet is paying for electricity, the amount of energy being pulled, or vehicles’ current state of charge.
+This can provide high-level information such as the cost a fleet is paying for electricity, the amount of energy being pulled, or the vehicles’ current state of charge.
 However, what it does not allow for, is for fleets to act on that data.

 As a result, customers are unable to manage their energy costs and usage without constant monitoring, manually updating schedules, and resorting to continual hands-on action.
 Subsequently, fleets are often left to charge during peak energy intervals – paying significantly more for their power.
 On top of that, as organizations expand their EV initiatives, utilities often need to step in.
 Each charging station has a pre-allocated power load; however, as fleets grow, utilities may require the station to undergo a service upgrade, so it doesn’t overburden the grid.
 While it may seem simple in nature, this process can take between 12-24 months and cost upwards of millions of dollars to complete.

 After learning about the costs that can quickly compound and the complexities of fleet management, many fleets opt-out of electrification – deciding it’s not a fit for their operations.
 However, that doesn’t need to be the case.
 With managed charging, scaling your fleet for continued growth doesn’t have to cost a fortune, and neither does your electricity spend.